 Even after giving effect to the funds raised in the past, we expect that significant additional capital will be needed in the future to continue our planned operations.
 To raise capital we may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner in which we may determine from time to time.
 If we sell common stock, convertible securities or other equity securities in more than one transaction, investors in a prior transaction may be materially diluted.
 Additionally, new investors could gain rights, preferences and privileges senior to those of existing holders of our common stock.
-Further, any future sales of our common stock by us or resales of our common stock by our existing stockholders could cause the market price of our common stock to decline.
+Further, any future sales of our common stock by us or resales of our common stock to decline.

-Pursuant to our 2018 Equity Incentive Plan, or the 2018 Plan, we are authorized and have available to grant equity awards to our employees, directors and consultants for up to an aggregate of 3.4 million shares of our common stock reserved for issuance pursuant to the 2018 Plan as of June 30, 2019, which includes potential forfeitures and cancellations of outstanding stock options from the 2009 Equity Incentive Plan, 2014 Equity Incentive Plan and 2004 Equity Incentive Plan.
+Pursuant to our 2018 Equity Incentive Plan, or the 2018 Plan, we are authorized and have available to grant equity awards to our employees, directors and consultants for up to an aggregate of 3.4 million shares of our common stock reserved for issuance pursuant to the 2018 Plan at September 30, 2019, which includes potential forfeitures and cancellations of outstanding stock options from the 2004 Equity Incentive Plan, the 2009 Equity Incentive Plan, and 2014 Equity Incentive Plan.
 Any future grants of options, warrants or other securities exercisable or convertible into our common stock, or the exercise or conversion of such shares, and any sales of such shares in the market, could have an adverse effect on the market price of our common stock.